-Yes: a request for priority may be submitted at any stage of the proceedings.
+Yes: a request for priority may be submitted at any stage of the proceedings, especially to reflect new factual developments.

 68. Can the applicant or his representative contact the Committee of Ministers to complain about execution if a violation is found or if a friendly settlement is not respected?